electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/motor/_index.md

 ![image](motorcooling_3.png)

-This diagram shows how the rotor internal cooling helps keep the temprature low.
+This diagram shows how the rotor internal cooling helps keep the temperature low.

 ![image](motorcooling_4.png)

 This animation shows the cooling and heat dissipation of the twin-coax drive.

-{{ < youtube YXaR8RSU2Sw > }}
+{{< youtube YXaR8RSU2Sw >}}

 {{% children description="true" depth="1" %}}